Favaloro University

 The Favaloro University (Universidad Favaloro) is a private university in the city of Buenos Aires in Argentina.
-It was founded by surgeon René Favaloro in 1992; it obtained its definitive authorization on October 23, 2003 by decree 963/03 of president Néstor Kirchner.
+It was founded by surgeon René Favaloro in 1992; it obtained its definitive authorization on October 23, 2003, by decree 963/03 of president Néstor Kirchner.
 Favaloro did not see his project completely realised, for he committed suicide a few years before completion.

 Introduction

 The origin of the institution is based in a research center.
-The university hospital and the University followed a natural development to complement and integrate several areas in the biomedical spectrum.
+The university hospital and the university followed a natural development to complement and integrate several areas in the biomedical spectrum.
 The Research and Development Board (CID) ensures the progress of scientific research and technological development at the Favaloro University, deciding on the principal research orientations and supervising the coherence of scientific policy, particularly regarding the creation of laboratories and research programs.
 It also establishes the principles and dictates the evaluation mechanisms of research quality and investigator performance.

 Research at the Favaloro University is organized in research projects.
 These projects are under the direction of one or more investigators who are directly responsible for the development of the action plan in the established period.
 The specific objectives of the relationship between the Research and Development Board and the departmental structure of the Favaloro University are the articulation of the Departments, the Faculty of Medical Sciences, the Faculty of Engineering and Exact and Natural Sciences and the Institute of Cardiology and Cardiovascular Surgery in connection with the research projects.
 Also, to stimulate teaching activity of the researchers, to promote the research projects coordinated by one or more Departments with the hospital.

-Several research activities include surgical experiences with different animals.
-There are two operating and experimental rooms covering 90m2 equipped with technology for animal instrumentation and experimentation.
-There is an animal house with a covered area of 432m2 and one computer lab for signal processing and another for hardware development.
-Other equipments are available including operating tables, anesthesia equipment, monitors, ecography, sonomicrometers, oscilloscopes, defibrillators, PC computers with acquisition systems, respirators, infusion pumps, extracorporeal pump, doppler velocimeter, digital viscometer, oximeters, invasive pressure, diameter and flow velocity transducers.
-For studies in patients, there is a room for clinical studies in the Hypertension Section of the Favaloro Foundation.

-This essential background allows the students to interact directly with the researchers and the medical equipment, not only for research purposes but for clinical training in the operation of new technologies present in the hospital.
-Finally, the entire faculty is instructed to encourage the future biomedical engineers to interact directly with the hospital environment to ease their future integration in this area.